hgrandy94/Day2CalgaryAirlift/README.md

 *ADB = Azure Databricks

+## Resources
+For additional resources, please refer to the 'resources.docx' file in this repo

 PLEASE NOTE: I am not the owner/creator of any of the notebooks in this repo.
 Please see below for a list of the source repos containing the notebooks:
 - SparkML (Random Forests, Logistic Regression, Feature Engineering, Config) -> https://github.com/Azure/LearnAI_Azure_ML/tree/master/presenter/notebooks
 - AutomatedML with Databricks (Hands-on lab) -> https://github.com/Azure/LearnAI_Azure_ML/tree/master/presenter/notebooks/day_2